-Sorry, but I have to add this: the results are there and I did in 4:05:22!
+Sorry, but I have to add this: the results are here and I did it in 4:05:22!
 Not that the number has any significance or is in any way special.
 I believe if this marathon had not been the unfolding running drama that it was, I would have finished it under 4 hours.
 But what makes me so excited is that there actually are results.
 For the last two days I could not find my times and I thought that the 50 minutes late start disqualified me in some way.
 But no, I was not disqualified and the results can be found here.
 And as an extra bonus there are even some race pictures.
 If I ever want to become member of the 100 Marathon Club, now I can officially prove I’ve done it, Jerusalem will count to it.
 It gives me some strange piece of mind.